riyas2327/atlas-examples-terraform/google-hyperspace/README.md

    billing and reviewed / accepted the terms of service.
 2. Next, make sure to create a new GCP Project and record the Project ID.
 3. Navigate to the Compute - Compute Engine page and ensure GCE is ready.
-4. Finnaly, navigate to APIs & auth - Credentials and under Service Accounts download the JSON account file.
+4. Finally, navigate to APIs & auth - Credentials and under Service Accounts download the JSON account file.
 You will need to name this file `pkey.json` and save the file in both the `packer/` directory and `terraform/` directories.